StuartJO/GenerativeNetworkModel/README.md

 et voilà!
 You have rerun all the analysis!
 Yayyyy

 You may want to use this code for your own data.
-Use the runGenPhysMdl.m as a template, as I used this as a wrapped for all my topological model.
+Use the runGenTopoMdl.m as a template, as I used this as a wrapped for all my topological model.
 Essentially all you need is a) a number of connectomes for a number of subjects arranged in a cell (adjs), a final distance matrix to evaluate the model with (A_dist, code currently assumes only a single A_dist applies to all networks but you could have individualised ones)), and finally a distance matrix to run the model with (if not using a growth model, this will be the same as A_dist).

-It should be very straightforward to adjust the code for your own purpose!
+The following scripts will require editing to work with your own data:

+runGenTopoMdl.m
+runGenPhysMdl.m

+runGenTopoMdlCV.m
+runGenPhysMdlCV.m

+Compile_TopoMdls.m
+Compile_PhysMdls.m

+Compile_TopoMdls_FCV.m
+Compile_PhysMdls_FCV.m

+The editing will require 1) updating input files and 2) updating output filenames